video installation, duration 6’18’’, 2013

-Communication Moon Relay was a military project by the U.S Navy using the technology ‘Moonbounce’, also called Earth-Moon-Earth.
+Communication Moon Relay was a military project by the U.S Navy using the Moonbounce technology, also called Earth-Moon-Earth.
 This is a radio communication technique developed shortly after WWII which allows sending radio signals to the Moon and receive them back as reflection.
 Communication Moon Relay grew out of many ideas and concepts in radio espionage.
-Some impetus for the project was provided by the post-war efforts to develop methods of tracking radio signals, particularly those originating in Eastern Europe and the Soviet Union.
+Some impetus for the project was provided by the post-war efforts to develop methods of tracking radio signals, particularly those originating from Eastern Europe and the Soviet Union.

 Communication Moon Relay played an important role in the Cold War and the Space Race, during which more than 1.000 nuclear tests were carried by the U.S. alone.

-In the exhibition setting the images are projected in large scale, in order to emphasize their hallucinatory content and saturated colours, by overstating their distortion.
+In the exhibition setting the images are projected in large scale, emphasizing their hallucinatory content and saturated colours, by overstating their distortion.